 Paiwan Three Treasures Craft Museum Introduction

-On a chance occasion, the father of Paiwan glass beads, Wu Mas, realized that while he had been preoccupied with the life of the Han people, he had forgotten that the glass bead culture within his tribe was worthy of study.
-He began to research the long-lost techniques of glass bead making.
-After several years of effort, he finally discovered a special formula for the crystal soil and developed a way to replicate the glass bead strings.
-Not only did this pave a path for cultural entrepreneurship within the tribe, but what he felt truly grateful for was the women of the tribe.
-From then on, these bead strings, which symbolize status and identity, returned to the cultural life of weddings, allowing the fragmented culture to be gradually reconnected.
+By chance, the father of Paiwan glass beads, Wumas, discovered that he had been preoccupied with Han life while forgetting that the glass bead culture within his tribe was worth exploring.
+He began to study the long-lost techniques of glass bead making and, after years of effort, finally found the special formula for the crystal clay.
+He developed a way to fabricate realistic glass bead strings, not only finding a path for cultural entrepreneurship for the tribe but also earning the heartfelt gratitude of the tribal women.
+Hence, these bead strings, which symbolize identity and status, returned to cultural life in weddings, gradually reconnecting the severed cultural ties.